email linkedin

 Clean Fuel Regulations

-Registered on June 21, 2022, the Clean Fuel Regulations (CFR) require producers and importers of gasoline or diesel to reduce the carbon intensity of the fuels they produce in, and import into, Canada for use in Canada.
+Registered on June 21, 2022, the Clean Fuel Regulations (CFR) require producers and importers of gasoline or diesel to reduce the carbon intensity (CI) of the fuels they produce in, and import into, Canada for use in Canada.
 The regulations establish a credit market in which the annual requirement to reduce carbon intensity can be met through three main categories of credit-creating actions:

-1. Undertaking projects that reduce the lifecycle carbon intensity of liquid fossil fuels
+1. Undertaking projects that reduce the life-cycle carbon intensity of liquid fossil fuels,

 2. Supplying low-carbon-intensity fuels, and